gabrielmj23/gabrielmj23/README.md

 <!-- Personal info -->
 ## About me 📝
-I'm a Computer Science student at UCAB Guayana in Venezuela, with experience in competitive programming and backend web development 👨🏻‍💻
+I'm a Computer Science student at UCAB Guayana - Venezuela, with experience in competitive programming and web development 👨🏻‍💻

-My interests right now are web development and cybersecurity, you may find many project in my profile as I learn! 🎓
+My interests right now are web development and cybersecurity, you may find many projects in my profile as I learn 🎓

 <!-- Technologies -->
 ## Technologies I know or study 🔧